TwoAD7/Pattern_Rec_Project/README.md

-# Pattern_Rec_Project
+# Pattern Rec.
+Project
-### This is a repository for the pattern recognition class!
-This group contains the following group members
+# _This is a repository for the pattern recognition class!
+This group contains the following group members_